poppyfanboy/gif/debug/floats_average/readme.md

 56.2 micros per call
 ```

-So, when considering a real-world example, even the naive algorithm which uses single precision-floats might be enough to compute an average of a bunch of values.
+So, when considering a real-world example, even the naive algorithm which uses single-precision floats might be enough to compute an average of a bunch of values.